-Letter: Port homeowners thank fire department
+Letter: Port homeowners thank Fire Department

 To the editor:

-Recently we had a small fire in our downstairs bathroom which required to the Newburyport Fire Department to come to our Purchase Street home.
+Recently, we had a small fire in our downstairs bathroom which required the Newburyport Fire Department to come to our Purchase Street home.

 LAURIE CHRISTIANSEN